 Medical Reserves – CPT Codes

 Workers Comp medical reserves are the most complicated of the three reserves to estimate.
-Can you imagine trying to predict all of the medical treatment that will occur over the lifetime of a file?
+Can you imagine trying to predict all of the medical treatments that will occur over the lifetime of a file?
 There are as many medical treatments as there are CPT codes.
 CPT codes number into the thousands.

 If we look at CPT coding, there are six kinds of medical treatment